michaelhlim/VisualTreeSearch/README.md

 # Compositional Learning-based Planning for Vision POMDPs
 This is the codebase for Compositional Learning-based Planning for Vision POMDPs [[Deglurkar, Lim, et al.]](https://arxiv.org/abs/2112.09456).
+It is adapted from the [codebase] (https://github.com/Cranial-XIX/DualSMC) for the [DualSMC] (https://www.ijcai.org/Proceedings/2020/0579.pdf) baseline method.

 ## Visual Tree Search
 ![Visual Tree Search](misc/visual_tree_search_final.png)